Integral-Collective/integral-whitepaper/README.md

+NOTE:
+> **Want to contribute?** This project is currently in Phase 1
+> development.
+All participation requires an approved application.
+> Visit [integralcollective.io/application.html] to apply.
+> Repositories are public for transparency — interaction is gated
+> to approved contributors only.

+___

 # Integral Whitepaper (Peer Review Repository)

 This repository contains the **Integral technical whitepaper** — a federated, post-monetary, cybernetically coordinated cooperative economic system — structured as modular Markdown to enable transparent peer review, revision tracking, and distributed critique.